reactplay/docs/docs/apis-hook.md

 const isCachedResponse = getCacheResponse(FILTER_DATA_RESPONSE);
 ```

-`useCachedResponse()` returns a getter and a setter function.
 In the above example, we are setting the `FILTER_DATA_RESPONSE` value based on the API response.
 This value is now stored as a cached response.
-We can then use the getter function to access this cached value by passing the same key of `FILTER_DATA_RESPONSE`
+We can then use `getCacheResponse` to access this cached value by passing the same key of `FILTER_DATA_RESPONSE`

 ## useContributors

+**Description**

+This custom hook helps in retrieving the information about [ReactPlay's](https://github.com/reactplay/react-play) contributors.

+**Input Parameters:**

+- `sorted`: a boolean value
-This custom hook helps in retrieving the names of the contributors in [ReactPlay](https://github.com/reactplay/react-play) repository on GitHub. `useContributors` takes one parameter `sorted` which is a boolean value.
-If `true` is passed, the result is a sorted list of contributors based on the number of contributions (highest to lowest).
-This function returns an object with `{ data, error, isLoading }`.
+  If `true` is passed, the result would be a sorted list of contributors based on the number of contributions (highest to lowest).

+**Returned Value** - Object

+- An `isLoading` state represents a loader while the data is fetched.
+- The `error` object contains details about any error that occurred while trying to fetch the data.
+- The `data` object contains the list of contributors' information

+**Example**

 ```jsx
 const { data, error, isLoading } = useContributors(true);